DexxDing/dexxding.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Dexuan Ding is a graduate CS student from The Australian National University, specializing in machine learning and computer vision.
+Dexuan Ding is a Master of Research (MRes) student at Macquarie University, specializing in AI for dementia tasks under the supervision of Dr. Yuankai Qi and Professor Jian Yang.
+Prior to that, he received his undergraduate degree from the Australian National University, specializing in machine learning.

 ### Education

+- **Master of Research**, Computer science and Engineering, Macquarie University, *Jul 2025 - present*
 - **Bachelor of Advanced Computing (Honours)**, Machine Learning, The Australian National University (ANU), *Feb 2021 - Dec 2024*